 Students will visit several production houses to gain an overview of how the production process impacts design decisions.
 Technical proficiency will be developed through lectures, demonstrations and studio work.
 As students produce projects from comprehensives to print-ready digital files, they will be held to the industry standards required for effective and efficient communication solutions.

-Concentration in Photography 9 hours
+Concentration in Photography 9 credits